 Clean Air Zones are being rolled out across the UK to try and lower emissions.
-In this article, Helen Dolphin looks at the towns and cities who are introducing these initiatives.
+In this article, Helen Dolphin looks at the towns and cities that are introducing these initiatives.

-Since April 2019 drivers of the most polluting vehicles have had to pay to drive into central London, and in the next few years many other towns and cities across the UK will be following suit.
-This is because the air quality in many places needs to be improved and one of the ways to improve it is by introducing Clean Air Zones (CAZ).
+Since April 2019, drivers of the most polluting vehicles have had to pay a daily charge to drive into central London.
+This has also been rolled out in some other parts of the UK, with many other towns and cities due to follow suit in the next few years.
+This is because the air quality in many places needs to be improved and one of the ways to improve it is by introducing Clean Air Zones.

 What is a CAZ?

-A CAZ is designed to improve air quality by cutting pollution and encouraging people to drive less polluting vehicles.
+A Clean Air Zone (also known as a CAZ) is designed to improve air quality by cutting pollution and encouraging people to drive more eco-friendly vehicles.
 A CAZ could be just a single road but is usually part of a town or city.

 Local Authorities can decide what level of restriction to apply.
 There are four classes of Clean Air Zone:

-1. Class A – Buses, coaches, taxis and private hire vehicles
+- Class A – Buses, coaches, taxis and private hire vehicles (PHVs)

-If charging is part of the CAZ then local authorities can only set charges at levels designed to reduce pollution, and not use them to raise additional revenue.
-Where charges are imposed most councils plan to use automatic number plate recognition cameras (ANPR) to track vehicles and check their emission rating.
+If a Clean Air Zone decides to charge drivers of highly polluting vehicles, then local authorities can only set charges at levels designed to reduce pollution, and not use them to raise additional revenue.
+Where charges are imposed, most councils plan to use automatic number plate recognition cameras (ANPR) to track vehicles and check their emission rating.

 Cities which have introduced a CAZ

 Glasgow’s low-emission zone came into force on 31 December 2018.
-At the moment only local buses in the centre of the city are affected.
-However, in 2023 the council plans to extend restrictions to all vehicles, including older petrol and diesel cars.
+At the moment, only local buses in the centre of the city are affected.
+However, from 1 June 2023 all vehicles entering the city centre zone must meet the required emission standards.
 The zone will cover the same central area, which is bordered by the River Clyde, M8 and High Street.
-The vehicle criteria and fine amount has not yet been announced.

-An Ultra Low Emission Zone (ULEZ) was introduced in central London in April 2019.
-The area currently covered by the ULEZ is the same area as the Congestion Charging Zone.
-However, from 25 October 2021, the ULEZ is expanding from central London to create a single, larger zone up to, but not including, the North Circular Road (A406) and South Circular Road (A205).
-The ULEZ operates 24 hours a day, every day of the year.
 Buses, coaches and lorries not meeting the Euro 6 standard are charged £100 per day, while cars not meeting the Euro 6 or Euro 4 requirements are charged £12.50.
 Vehicles registered with a disabled tax class are exempt from the ULEZ charge until 26 October 2025.
+You can learn more about vehicle tax exemptions for disabled people here.

 Cities which are planning a CAZ

-It is expected that Bristol City Council will introduce a small Class D CAZ in it city centre from October 29 2021.
+Bristol City Council will introduce a Class D CAZ in Summer 2022.
 The proposed CAZ will see all non-compliant vehicles charged if they enter the area.
 Private cars, taxis and vans will be charged £9 per day and buses, coaches and HGVs will be charged £100 per day.
-There will be a one year exemption however for people on low incomes and hospital visitors.
+Charges will apply 24 hours a day and seven days a week.
+There will be temporary exemptions for people on low incomes, hospital visitors and Blue Badge holders.

 About the Scheme